 How to Play the Spot The Differences Game?

-As the name implies, this game requires players to find a set number of differences between two pictures that look nearly identical.
+As the name implies, this interactive game requires players to find a set number of differences between two pictures that look nearly identical.
 Players will give answers by clicking at many spots in the pictures.
 The correct answers are the hotspots created before.

 In each question, players have only one chance to submit the answer.
 If they cannot find the correct spots, they have to start the game all over again.